 Abstract -line 24.
 The term "normal" is not appropriate.
 It would be better to refer to values that are consistent with the averages found in the White Sea.

-OK (L24)
+Corrected (L24)

 Introduction -line 38-39: jSDM is only a particular case of multispecies modelling framework which also include the correlative analysis of residuals.
 However, there is different way to produce community models (for instance see (Caradima et al. 2019) Caradima, B., Schuwirth, N., & Reichert, P. (2019).
 From individual to joint species distribution models: A comparison of model complexity and predictive performance.
 Journal of Biogeography, 46(10), 2260–2274. https://doi.org/10.1111/jbi.13668